doppelgrau/esp32-f9p-io-board/README.md

     - One Relay (K2) controlled on FXL6408-GPI03, external connected on J3
     - One status LED (D2) controlled on FXL6408-GPI02
 - Inputs
-    - Three 15V tolerant (analog) inputs IO34, SENSOR_VN, SENSOR_VP, external connected on J1
+    - Three 15V tolerant (analog) inputs IO34, SENSOR_VN/36, SENSOR_VP/39, external connected on J1
     - Three 5V tolerant (analog) inputs on the ADS1115, first two cann be used to measure differential.
 Number four is hardwired to VCC/5V.
 External connected on J5
     - One Button (e.g. for entering configuration mode), on FXL6408-GPI00
 - Connectors: